mbestavros/SupplyChain/src/blockmanager/README.md

     `	ok := bm.isBlockValid(newBlock, oldBlock)`

 # Transactions
 Golang does not have traditional inheritance like Java.
-There's some hacks to get polymorphic behavior.
+As a result, we needed some hacks to get polymorphic behavior

 At the top of the hierarchy, there is a `TransactionProvider` interface.
 Then, we have a "base" class `Transaction` struct that contains `TimeTransacted` and `TransactionType` for all subtransaction types to inherit.
 The "child" classes (i.e. `CreateTransaction`, etc) inherit the `Transaction` struct's attributes and can add their own attributes as well.